-- a.
+a.
 Size and possession limits vary by species and management area.
 The maximum number of fish an angler can keep is five fish per day.
 An angler must cease fishing immediately after filling the possession limit.
+Possession limits include all fish-fresh, stored, or preserved.

-Exceptions: all lake trout caught from Yellowstone Lake must be killed; no limit for lake trout caught from Heart Lake.
-Possession limits include all fish-fresh, stored, or preserved. - b.
+Exceptions: No limit on lake trout caught from Yellowstone or Heart lakes; all lake trout caught from Yellowstone Lake must be killed.

+b.
 Fish that do not meet the specified size restrictions must be returned carefully and immediately to the waters from which they were taken.
 Unintentionally killed fish should also be returned to the water so they can be consumed by wildlife.
 It is the responsibility of the angler to be able to measure fish lengths and to identify fish by species.

-Z Evidence of Fish Species
+Zevidence of Fish Species

 If you keep any fish, you must leave the skin attached to the fish so the fish species can be visibly identified.
-In the Lewis River system above the Lewis River Falls, including the Lewis Channel and Shoshone Lake, you may keep only one fish greater than 20" and it-along with all other fish in your possession, while in transit or in the field-must be whole with head, skin, fins, and tail attached.
+In the Lewis River system above the Lewis Falls (Lewis and Shoshone lakes and tributaries), you may keep only one fish greater than 20" and it-along with all other fish in your possession, while in transit or in the field-must be whole with head, skin, fins, and tail attached.
 Gills and entrails may be removed from all fish in possession but discarded only within the waters where the fish were caught.